 Who doesn’t want to watch three bombshell beauties fight crime and solve mysteries?
-That opening theme was so memorable, I can still hear Charlie in my head; “Once upon a time, there were three little girls who went to the police academy…”
+That opening theme was so memorable, you can still hear Charlie in your head; “Once upon a time, there were three little girls who went to the police academy…”

-Although many people saw the show as just ‘Jiggle TV’ with a focus on sex appeal, those angels showed off their acting chops, and with interesting and clever plots, excellent guest stars, and gorgeous angels, what’s not to like.
+Although many people saw the show as just ‘Jiggle TV’ with a focus on sex appeal, those angels showed off their acting chops, and with interesting and clever plots, excellent guest stars, and gorgeous Angels, what’s not to like?
 Today, we’re taking a look back at the incredible cast of Charlie’s Angels and what they got into after retiring from undercover investigations.
-Now, we need to revisit some angels.

 1. Farrah Fawcett (Jill Munroe)

-Fawcett had serious troubles in her personal life after splitting with Lee Majors, she had a son with Love Story-actor Ryan O’Neal.
-And after finding him in bed with another woman, Farrah ended the relationship.
-Later Ryan’s daughter Tatum O’Neal, alleged that Ryan physically abused Fawcett saying, quote, “He beat her up”.
+Fawcett had serious troubles in her personal life after splitting with Lee Majors.
+She had a son with Love Story-actor Ryan O’Neal and, after finding him in bed with another woman, Farrah ended the relationship.
+Later, Ryan’s daughter Tatum O’Neal, alleged that Ryan physically abused Fawcett saying, “He beat her up.”
 Horribly, Farrah immediately began a relationship with Canadian filmmaker James Orr, who was later arrested and convicted of beating Fawcett during a 1998 fight.

 2. Kate Jackson (Sabrina Duncan)